 The boiler's de-ashing interval is set with the [De-ash after min.] and [De-ash after max.] parameters.
 The boiler de-ashes within the range specified by these two parameters.

-Different fuel qualities require different de-ashing intervals.
-This is why the de-ashing interval needs to be adjusted.
-Changing the de-ashing interval Open the settings by pressing the water button in boiler overview.
+Changing the de-ashing interval Open the settings by pressing the was button in boiler overview.
 A settings window will open.
 Select the desired parameter in this.
 Enter the new value and press [Accept] to save.
 The de-ashing interval can also be changed in the text menu.
 The parameters can be found under: